chartingshow/crypto-firewall/.github/ISSUE_TEMPLATE/2_FEATURE_REQUEST.md

 ---
 name: '💡 Enhancement Idea'
 about: 'Write and explain the enhancement idea, try to add a checklist'
-labels: 'enhancement 👍, Code Update 🔔, In-progress, Priority: Medium'
+labels: 'enhancement 👍, enhancement :+1:, Code Update 🔔, In-progress, Priority: Medium'
 ---

 ## Enhancement idea